 Electric Sander – I’m using this one.
 Check the current price here.
 You can also click here for my post on the best sanders for wood furniture.
 One is less than $15!

 Sanding Pads – I like this set.
-Click here for current price.
+Click here for the current price.

 Wood Filler (optional) – This brand is my favorite.
 You can also find it at Home Depot.

-Disposable Masks – These are great because they are easier to breath through and not as hot.
+Disposable Masks – These are great because they are easier to breathe through and not as hot.

 Safety Glasses – I use these but you can get them anywhere.